 The SSHFileCopier can be used to copy files and directories to or from a path.
-Either the source path the form or target can be а remote in [[user@]host[:port]:]path (e.g., john@farpc:/tmp/foo.txt or john@farpc:2222:/tmp/foo.txt).
+Either the source or target can be a remote path in the form [[user@]host[:port]:]path (e.g., iohn@farpc:/tmp/foo.txt or john@farpc:2222:/tmp/foo.txt).
 The other path must be a local path in the form "local:path" or simply "path" (local:foo.txt or foo.txt).
 Both the source and target are specified in the SSHFileCopier actor's parameters (Figure 7.6)